 Art Supply Stores

 I always love to visit art stores, for the obvious reason, when I'm travelling.
 I am a big advocate for independent shops and we are lucky in Toronto with some really great ones as well as a few chains.
-But check out these others in New York City, L.A., Buffalo NY, and Rochester, NY and Mexico City
+But check out these others in New York City, L.A., Buffalo NY, and Rochester, NY and Mexico City and South America and London, England.

 Toronto, Ontario, Canada